wildmountainfarms/solarthing-docs/docs/source/develop/cache.rst

 Note that you can replace ``CheeseSandwichStatusPacket`` with whatever type of class that you need to use to generate data.
 Note that class must implement the ``Identifiable`` interface AND, the identifier returned must be serializabe and deserializable to and from JSON.
 Please make sure you check to make sure that the type of identifiable used by that class is present in the ``@JsonSubTypes`` in the ``Identifier`` interface.
+You can see an example here: :blob:`master/graphql/src/main/java/me/retrodaredevil/solarthing/rest/cache/creators/BatteryRecordCacheNodeCreator.java`.

 Now that you have your class created, it's time to implement the required methods.
 The ``getAcceptedType()`` method can return the class of what you replaced ``CheeseSandwichStatusPacket`` with. ``getCacheName()`` returns ``CheeseSandwichDataCache.CACHE_NAME``.
-Now it's time to implmeent the create method.
+Now it's time to implement the create method.
 This is where you may have to get creative to create the perfect algorithm to generate your data, or you can look at one of the many implementations of this method for other types of cache data.

 Once you are done, go into the ``CacheHandler`` class, and add an entry similer to the other entries under the ``CACHE_CREATORS`` field.